 - Type of Circuit:

-- The use of wire size may be affected by the unique demands of various circuit types, like lighting or motor circuits.
+- The size of the wire size can be affected by various circuit types, like lighting or motor circuits.

 - Ambient Temperature: